 access to a broad and useful range of skills and knowledge in digital design, technology, project management, and problem solving.
 The DMA incorporates Science, Technology, Engineering, Art and Mathematics (STEAM).
 Students will learn to create meaningful stories and solve challenging design problems.
 One of the main goals of the DMA is to prepare students for Post-Secondary training as well as the many career opportunities in Digital Media, Science, Engineering and Technology.

-The DMA is for Grade 11 and 12 students and runs on Day 1 for a full-day of classes.
-Transportation to and from the Argyle is the sole responsibility of the parent/guardian.
+The DMA is for Grade 11 and 12 students and runs during blocks 1, 2, and 3 on Day 1.
+Transportation to and from Argyle is the sole responsibility of the parent/guardian.

-The DMA Lite is a course offered for only Grade 9 and 10 students as an introductory course to the DMA.
+The DM Lite is a course offered for only Argyle Grade 9 and 10 students as an introductory to the DMA.